Top 10 SEA Athletes Philippines Track and Field

 #9 Marestella Sunang 4 Individual Golds

-From Negros near Dumaguete, Marestella Torres would emerge in the tradition of De Vega, Muros, and Lerma Gabito as the fourth women in an exemplary lineage of women’s long jumpers.
+From Negros near Dumaguete, Marestella Torres would emerge in the tradition of De Vega, Muros, and Lerma Gabito as the fourth woman in an exemplary lineage of women’s long jumpers.

 Torres succeeded Lerma as the SEA Games champion after being silver in 2003.